-Carl Perkins was more than a musician.
+Carl Perkins was more than a musician who wrote about a certain pair of blue suede shoes.
 The legendary rockabilly superstar was a trendsetter and influencer.
 His music went beyond the boundaries of rockabilly and set the stage for rock 'n' roll, picking up converts and devotees from the most hallowed corners of the music world.

-Perkins would have turned 80 today, and we're celebrating by listening to a few of his best-loved tunes.
+Perkins was born April 9, 1932, and we're celebrating by listening to a few of his best-loved tunes.
 These songs resonated not just for Perkins and his fans, but for other giants of the music world, who took Perkins's songs and made them their own.
 It all started with a pair of shoes…

 Blue Suede Shoes